sensingtheforest/audio-streamer/README.md

 ```
 ### Setup

 1. Download the project folder to your Raspberry Pi's home directory.
+From the home folder:
    ```
    sudo apt update
    sudo apt install git